 Profit and loss statement

-A Profit and Loss (P&L) statement measures sales and expenses during a specified period of time.
+A Profit and Loss (P&L) statement measures sales and expenses during a specified period.
 The function of a P&L statement is to total all sources of revenue and subtract all expenses related to the revenue.
-Review this article to help you get started if you don’t have this statement updated and in place: Business Profit And Loss: Tips To Prepare Your Statement.
+Review this article to help you get started if you don’t already have this statement updated and in place: Business Profit and Loss: Tips to Prepare Your Statement.

 Cash flow statement

 A cash flow statement tells you how much cash is entering and leaving your business.
-Find a template to help you prepare this important document here: Cash Flow Templates in Excel.
+If your bottom line is coming up short, review our blog post Solving Cash Flow Problems Due to the Pandemic.

 Review customer feedback

 Do you have online reviews or a low-tech suggestion box?
 Your day probably moves at lightning speed but reviewing feedback now can help guide your customer service, inventory offerings and more.
-If you don’t have a review collection system in place, consider incentives for customers to post on sites like TrustPilot, Google Reviews or Yelp.
+If you don’t have a review collection system in place, consider incentives for customers to post on sites like TrustPilot®, Google® Reviews or Yelp®.
 It’s even more important than ever to engage with happy customers or address any issues that arise.
-If you don’t have a robust collection of positive reviews, our post can help you get started: How to Get Customer Reviews for Your Business.
+If you don’t have a robust collection of positive reviews, our post can help you get started: The Best Way to Gather Customer Feedback.